its paid sponsors, whose products you need!

 knife is as effective as, if not more so than, the Mini-Revolver.
 While at

-contact distances a knife certainly is a very effective weapon, it’s still not
+contact distances a knife certainly is a very effective weapon, its still not

 a projectile weapon.
 The NAA Mini-Revolver, despite its small caliber and